jdfinch/language_model/README.md

 conda activate PROJ
 pip install -r requirements.txt
 ```
+For Llama:

 You will need access to a a >12GB GPU to run the model.

 GPU usage will reach >30 GB for nontrivial model training on the smallest (7B) models.

+For T5:

+You can train most T5 models on small GPU.

 ## Usage